akraino-edge-stack/icn/README.md

 baremetal network.
 If you want to increase servers, just add another array.
 If the baremetal network provides a DHCP server with gateway and DNS server information, just change the baremetal type to "ipv4".
-ICN provides DHCP servers for the provisioning and bootstrap networks.
+ICN provides DHCP servers for the provisioning network.

 `node.json.sample`
 ``` json